pnbrown/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/1-prereqs.md

 ---

-### Tools - Option 1: Prebuilt Image with local Code
+### Tools - Option 1: Prebuilt Image with Local Code

 There is an image on DockerHub with all required tools.
 In order to use local IDEs and editors to modify code and configuraton files a Docker volume is used.
 This option works only for Mac and Linux.

 #### Step 1: Run these commands in a terminal